Amein-Eskinder/CICO-HijraBank-Agreements/CICO HijraBank SLA.md

 **3.5 Audit of Revenue and Costs:** The Bank shall maintain complete and accurate records of all Chargeable Transactions and associated revenues in sufficient detail to enable the proper calculation of fees payable to CICO, including the Revenue Share.
 CICO shall have the right, at its own expense and with reasonable notice, to audit such records of The Bank during normal business hours, not more than once per calendar year, solely for the purpose of verifying the accuracy of revenue share payments.
 Similarly, CICO shall maintain complete and accurate records of all Pass-Through Costs and vendor invoices in sufficient detail to enable proper verification of cost allocations, and The Bank shall have the right, at its own expense and with reasonable notice, to audit such records of CICO during normal business hours, not more than once per calendar year, solely for the purpose of verifying the accuracy of pass-through cost allocations.
 All information learned or accessed by either Party in the course of any audit shall be treated as the other Party's Confidential Information and shall not be used for any purpose other than verifying compliance with this Agreement.

-**3.6 No Other Fees:** Except for the **AMS Fees, Revenue Share, and Operator Incentive** expressly set forth in this Agreement, The Bank shall not be obligated to pay any other license fee, subscription fee, or annual maintenance fee for the System.
+**3.6 No Other Fees:** The Bank's financial obligations under this Agreement are limited to: (i) **Revenue Share** (50/10/40 split on Net Chargeable Transaction Fees), and (ii) **Bank-approved marketing campaigns** per Section 3.3.
+The Bank shall not be obligated to pay any monthly platform fees, subscription fees, user-based fees, or annual maintenance fees.
 Any services beyond the agreed Scope of Work—such as significant custom development, on-site professional services, or third-party integrations not covered herein—may be provided by CICO at The Bank’s request subject to a separate **Change Request** and a mutually agreed written addendum or work order.
-Such additional services may be charged on a **time-and-materials basis** at the prevailing daily rate (**ETB 5,000 per man-day**) or at a fixed price, as agreed in writing prior to commencement of work.
+Standard customizations are included in CICO's services (funded from revenue share, subject to capacity per Section 6.1(e)).
+Material custom development beyond standard scope may require separate agreement.

 ## **4\.
 Support and Maintenance Services**